Why do Americans call spanners wrenches?

 An adjustable spanner (UK, and most other English-speaking countries) or adjustable wrench (US and Canada) is an open-end wrench with a movable jaw, allowing it to be used with different sizes of fastener head (nut, bolt, etc.) rather than just one fastener size, as with a conventional fixed spanner.

-READ ALSO: How do you unwrap text in Word?
+READ ALSO: How do you deal with a rude female coworker?